jtanadi/zipline/readme.md

     <h1>🚠️ zipline 🚠️</h1>
 </div>

-`zipline` is a microservice to zip and download files from Github.
+`zipline` is a microservice to zip and download files from GitHub.

 Downloaded & zipped files retain the folder structure of the source.
 Any request error will be logged in the file.